Soltokemons Type Chart and Matchups Explained

 Why switching beats out-leveling

-Levels barely swing fights in Soltokemons.
-Growth is gentle (HP +1.5%, ATK +2.0%, DEF +0.8% per level) and there is no per-level damage bonus, so a +1 or +2 level gap is close to a coin flip.
-Type and Speed decide even matches.
+Levels swing fights hard in Soltokemons.
+Growth is steep (HP +3.0%, ATK +4.5%, DEF +1.5% per level) with no per-level flat damage bonus - the strength is all in the stats - so a level gap tilts a fight fast.
+A super-effective type advantage can still overturn a gap, and Type and Speed decide even-level matches.

 That changes how you answer a bad matchup.
 Grinding ten extra levels will not rescue a creature that is being hit for 1.5x while hitting back for 0.66x - the type math swamps the small stat gain.
 The correct move is to SWITCH to a creature that turns the matchup around.
 Your team holds up to four, and you can swap mid-battle, so build a team that covers multiple points on the cycle.